ekmartin/slack-irc/README.md

 `ircOptions` is passed directly to node-irc ([available options](http://node-irc.readthedocs.org/en/latest/API.html#irc.Client)).

 ## Personal IRC Client
-slack-irc strengths mainly lie in many-to-many communication from Slack to IRC, and is thus not very suitable as a makeshift IRC client for one user.
+slack-irc strengths mainly lie in many-to-many communication from Slack to IRC (and vice versa), and is thus not very suitable as a makeshift IRC client for one user.
 If that's what you need, check out [aeirola/slack-irc-client](https://github.com/aeirola/slack-irc-client),